cloudquery/cloudquery/plugins/destination/csv/README.md

 - `directory` (string) (optional, defaults to `./cq_csv_output`)

-  Directory where all csv files will be written. a CSV file per table will be created.
+  Directory where all csv files will be written.
+A CSV file will be created per table.